-cription of the The Green Savings Programme supports the following measures: asure A. Heating energy savings ✓ A.1 Comprehensive insulation of the outer building shell, leading to a low-energy standard ✓ A.2 Quality insulation of selected parts of the outer building shell (partial insulation). • B. New construction to nearly zero energy standard B1.
-Promotion of new construction to nearly zero energy standard • C. Use of renewable energy sources for heating and hot water ✓ C.1 Replacement of non-ecological heating with low- emission sources running on biomass and efficient heat pumps. ✓ C.2 Installation of low emission sources running on biomass and efficient heat pumps in new buildings. ✓ C.3 Installation of solar thermal collectors. • D. Bonus subsidy for selected combinations of measures • Since a change was made in the conditions of the Green Savings subsidy programme on 10 August 2009, it has also been possible to assist the complete insulation of pre-fabricated multi-family buildings under the A.1 area of intervention.
-B. New construction to nearly zero energy standard Promotion of new construction to nearly zero energy standard C. Use of renewable energy sources for heating and hot water ✓ C.1 Replacement of non-ecological heating with le emission sources running on biomass and efficient h pumps. ✓ C.2 Installation of low emission sources running biomass and efficient heat pumps in new buildings. ✓ C.3 Installation of solar thermal collectors.
-D. Bonus subsidy for selected combinations of measures Since a change was made in the conditions of the Green Saving subsidy programme on 10 August 2009, it has also been possib
+Description of the The Green Savings Programme supports the following measures: measure A. Heating energy savings A.1 Comprehensive insulation of the outer building shell, leading to a low-energy standard ✓ A.2 Quality insulation of selected parts of the outer building shell (partial insulation).
+B. New construction to nearly zero energy standard B1.
+Promotion of new construction to nearly zero energy standard • C. Use of renewable energy sources for heating and hot water C.1 Replacement of non-ecological heating with low- emission sources running on biomass and efficient heat pumps. ✓ C.2 Installation of low emission sources running on biomass and efficient heat pumps in new buildings. ✓ C.3 Installation of solar thermal collectors. • D. Bonus subsidy for selected combinations of measures • Since a change was made in the conditions of the Green Savings subsidy programme on 10 August 2009, it has also been possible to assist the complete insulation of pre-fabricated multi-family buildings under the A.1 area of intervention.

 Regional application Projects may be implemented anywhere in the Czech Republic.
 Target group Eligible aid applicants are owners of single-family buildings and multi- family buildings, i.e. natural persons, associations of housing unit owners, housing cooperatives, towns and municipalities (including boroughs) or businesses.
 According to Guidelines of the Ministry of the Environment 7/2010, the Green Savings Programme was also open to the owners of public-sector buildings (e.g. schools, social care institutions, retirement homes, etc.).
-Projects targeted at end users A.1 - complete insulation: (Eligible subsidy under this measure per m^2 of ena users floor area) ✓ complete insulation of single-family buildings to 70 kWh/m2 1 550 CZK/m2 ✓ complete insulation of single-family buildings to 40 kWh/m2 2 200 CZK/m2 ✓ complete insulation of multi-family buildings (whether or not prefabricated) to 55 kWh/m2 1 050 CZK/m2 ✓ complete insulation of multi-family buildings (whether or not prefabricated) to 30 kWh/m2 1 500 CZK/m2 The only requirement under Measure A2 - partial insulation - is to reduce the value of the specific heat demand for heating per m_2 of floor area by 20% or 30%.
-The following values are defined for reductions in the value of specific heat demand by 20%: ✓ single-family buildings 650 CZK/m 2 of floor area ✓ multi-family buildings 450 CZK/m 2 of floor area
+Projects targeted at end users ena users floor area) ✓ complete insulation of single-family buildings to 70 kWh/m 1 550 CZK/m ✓ complete insulation of single-family buildings to 40 kWh/m 2 200 CZK/m ✓ complete insulation of multi-family buildings (whether or not prefabricated) to 55 kWh/m 1 050 CZK/m ✓ complete insulation of multi-family buildings (whether or not prefabricated) to 30 kWh/m 1 500 CZK/m The only requirement under Measure A2 - partial insulation - is to reduce the value of the specific heat demand for heating per $m_2$ of floor area by 20% or 30%.
+The following values are defined for reductions in the values of specific heat demand by 20%: ✓ single-family buildings 650 CZK/m of floor area ✓ multi-family buildings 450 CZK/m of floor area